hacspec/blog/content/posts/hax-v0-1/index.md

 it can be used as a frontend to the Rust compiler in other projects.
-For example, we are working with the [Aeneas](https://github.com/AeneasVerif/aeneas) project towads using sharing the exporter code between
+For example, we are working with the [Aeneas](https://github.com/AeneasVerif/aeneas) project towards sharing the exporter code between
 [the two tools](https://github.com/AeneasVerif/aeneas/pull/35).

 ## The Engine